thoughtspot/thoughtspot.github.io/_release/notes.md

 You can now reduce the cost of an AWS deployment by using S3 for storage of major services like the ThoughtSpot database and search engine.
 For more information, see [AWS configuration options]({{ site.baseurl }}/appliance/aws/configuration-options.html#).

+### Embrace

+With ThoughtSpot Embrace, you can now directly perform live queries into an external Snowflake database, without having to cache the data in ThoughtSpot.
+Embrace reads directly from the database, allowing you to analyze the data and create visualizations in ThoughtSpot.
+It automatically synchronizes the external data into ThoughtSpot on a predefined schedule.
+This allows you to deploy ThoughtSpot faster by eliminating the need to move all the data into ThoughtSpot.
+For more information, see [About ThoughtSpot Embrace]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 ### Pinboard export in PDF format

 You can now download a pinboard in PDF format, without downloading each visualization separately.
 PDF files replicate the pinboard layout by default.
 Alternatively, you can choose to have each visualization on its own page.
 For more information, see [Download a pinboard as PDF]({{ site.baseurl }}/end-user/pinboards/download-pinboard-pdf.html).